-- 1.5.1 The Council uses Link Group, Link Treasury solutions as its external treasury management advisors. - 1.5.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
+- 1.5.1 The Council tendered its Treasury Management services for a three year contract term starting from 1st April 2024.
+The successful tender was Link Asset Services. - 1.5.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
 All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers. - 1.5.3 It also recognises that there is value in procuring external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review. - 1.5.4 The scope of investments within the Council's operations now includes both conventional treasury investments (the placing of residual cash from the Council's functions), and other types of investment, such as investment properties.
-The Council currently has two investment properties in Dartmouth and lvybridge (Lee Mill).
+The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review. - 1.5.4 The scope of investments within the Council's operations now includes both conventional treasury investments (the placing of residual cash from the Council's functions), and other types of investment, such as investment properties.
+The Council currently has two investment properties in Dartmouth and lyybridge (Lee Mill).
 The Council's negotiating team includes the Strategic Director of Place and Enterprise and the S.151 Officer, who are both members of the Senior Leadership Team.
 Both Officers are aware of the core principles of the prudential framework and of the regulatory regime within which Local Authorities operate.
-The S.151 Officer has attended specific treasury management training courses around the new DLUHC Guidelines on investments and the accounting treatment.

-- 1.5.5 Investments require specialist advisors and the appropriate expertise is always resourced in relation to these activities.
-The specialist advisors that have been used in the past include:

-- Link Group Treasury Management Advice

-- Savills Property Agents
+The S.151 Officer has attended specific treasury management training courses around the new DLUHC Guidelines on investments and the accounting treatment. - 1.5.5 Investments require specialist advisors and the appropriate expertise is always resourced in relation to these activities.
+The specialist advisors that have been used in the past include: - Link Group Treasury Management Advice - Savills Property Agents - Womble Bond Dickinson Solicitors

-- JLL Property and Technical Consultants

-- Arcadis Building Surveyors and Engineers

-- Womble Bond Dickinson Solicitors

-2. The Capital Prudential Indicators 2023/24 - 2025/26
+2. The Capital Prudential Indicators 2024/25 - 2026/27

 2.1 The Council's capital expenditure plans are the key driver of treasury management activity.
-The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist Members' overview and confirm capital expenditure plans.
+The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist Members' overview and confirm capital expenditure plans and prudent, affordable and sustainable.